cerc-io/watcher-ts/packages/cli/README.md

 ## compare-gql

-A basic CLI to to get and compare watcher response.
+A basic CLI to to fetch and compare watcher GQL response.

 * Create a `config.yaml` file in the following format in `packages/cli`: